hanneshapke/hanneshapke.github.io/_posts/2023-02-12-inference-profiling.markdown

 ```

 If both containers are running, head over to your browser and access [http://localhost:6006](http://localhost:6006).
-You can start the TensorBoard Profiler by selecting “PROFILE” from the top right menu.
+You can start the TensorBoard Profiler by selecting `PROFILE` from the top right menu.

 ![TensorBoard Menu](/images/post_tensorboard/tensorboard_menu.png)